-Can Mental Health Counseling Make A Difference?
+Could A Mental Health Counselor Make A Difference?

-Medically reviewed by Melissa Guarnaccia, LCSW
+Medically reviewed by Melissa Guarnaccia

-Updated March 13, 2023by BetterHelp Editorial Team
+Updated March 4, 2024by BetterHelp Editorial Team

 Millions of people experience mental health challenges, and 41.4 million US adults see a therapist.

+Outpatient mental health care provided by professional counselors can assist clients with a behavioral disorder, substance abuse, or to improve interpersonal skills and emotional health.
 Below are a few ways mental health counseling may make a difference in your life.

-Clinical mental health counseling may enable you to learn problem-solving skills over time.
+Clinical mental health counseling may enable you to learn problem-solving skills and critical thinking over time.
 If you continue to attend counseling sessions, you may be able to address the causes of your anxiety, depression, or other mental health struggles.
 There are many forms of mental illness and many reasons people reach out for support.

 A qualified mental health counselor is knowledgeable about these issues and can help you discuss them in your therapy sessions.
 For instance, if an individual is experiencing appetite changes due to depression, how a mental health counselor can help them is in understanding the factors that often cause depressive symptoms to arise.